 - Pour water into the roasting pan so there's about ½ - 1 inch of water in it.

-- Place the entire contraption in the oven, and bake for 55-65 minutes, or until the top looks just set (not shiny) except for in the very middle, and if you give the cheesecake a nudge it has a slight wobble in it.
+- Place the entire contraption in the oven and bake for 50-60 minutes, or until the top looks just set and if you give the cheesecake a nudge it has a slight wobble.
+It should wobble like jello or pudding, but not like a glass of milk.

 - Remove the entire contraption from the oven.